JohnMei-04/world-bank-opec-data-pipeline/README.md

 | ARE     | Gross Capital  | Data only begins in 2001     |
 | ARE     | Oil Rents      | No data after 2021           |
 | GNQ     | All indicators | Very sparse data before 1980 |

-### Recommendation
-For the most complete and comparable analysis across all 12 countries, filter the dashboard to **2005-2013** using the year slicer.
-The full historical range remains available for exploratory analysis but should be interpreted with the limitations above in mind.

 ### Impact on Derived Metric
 Economic Velocity is calculated by dividing Nominal GDP by Broad Money Supply.